Offshore vs nearshore software development: which route to take?

 The truth is, nearshore and offshore are essentially the same thing.
 It’s an integrated expansion of your existing development team in a new location.
 The only real differentiator is where that location is.
 In offshore development, the team tends to be based a continent or two away, with quite a few time zones difference between the centre and HQ.
 This can be leveraged positively, as developers in one location begin before the team at home, meaning more development hours per day.

-However, for some businesses the proximity factor poses a challenge and they need an extended team a little closer to home.
-Nearshoring is best suited for companies who want their new developers to have constant, real-time collaboration with their in-house staff.
+However, for some businesses, the proximity factor poses a challenge and they need an extended team a little closer to home.
+Nearshoring is best suited for companies that want their new developers to have constant, real-time collaboration with their in-house staff.

 Unlike onshoring, where a company builds a team in a different location within the same country to gain marginal arbitrage, nearshoring is about finding the skills you can’t find at home.
 The nearshore team is usually only an hour or two away in time zone to the HQ.
 For example, it’s common for innovative businesses in Western Europe to hire developers in Central and Eastern Europe, where there’s a large talent pool of top-tier developers in countries that place a large emphasis on STEM and computer science in their educational institutions.